 - Working with one piece of dough at a time and keeping the rest covered, shape the dough into a ball.

-- Flatten the dough with the palm of your hand.
-Using a floured rolling pin, roll the dough into a 1/4-inch thick disc.
+- Using a floured rolling pin, roll the dough into a ¼-inch thick disc.

-- Place your rolling pin on about 1/3 of the disc from the top.
+- Place your rolling pin on about ⅓ of the disc from the top.
 Roll outwards.
 Turn the disc about a quarter turn, and repeat.
-Repeat until you have a disc with a thinner outer ring but still about 1/4 inch thick in the centre.
+Repeat until you have a disc with a thinner outer ring but still about ¼-inch thick in the centre.

 - Place on your prepared paper squares in the steamer basket.
 Repeat for the remaining dough.
 Let rest, covered, about 45 minutes.

-- Before steaming the buns, lightly spray them with water.
-Wrap the lid of your steamer with a large cloth.
-This will prevent the condensation from dripping onto the buns.
+- Wrap the lid of your steamer with a large cloth.
+This is to prevent the condensation from dripping onto the buns.

 - Place the basket over your steamer, cover tightly with the lid and steam, 10 to 15 minutes.

 - Do not open the lid and let the buns rest undisturbed for about 10 minutes after turning off the heat.
+This will prevent them from collapsing.
+If you are unable to steam all the buns in one go, place the remaining buns in the fridge, covered, until they are ready for steaming.

 Leave a Reply